swiftlang/swift-evolution/proposals/NNNN-negative-availability.md

 However, this goes against the code style recommendations involving the usage of `guard`.
 The guarded part should be the happy path, which is not the case when doing unavailability checks.

-As shown, it's currently impossible to write an unavailability check that property fits a developer's engineering expectations and Swift's general style guide.
+As shown, it's currently impossible to write an unavailability check that properly fits a developer's engineering expectations and Swift's general style guide.
 Any iOS application that supports UIScenes will have to write this workaround.

 ## Code Structure